-- Physicalism is simply the mechanical philosophy, updated to take account of advances in physics since Descartes: - Non-Euclidean geometry (GR) - Fields rather than (in addition to?) particles - Fundamental probabilities in QM
+- Physicalism is simply an updated version of the mechanical philosophy, that takes account of advances in physics since Descartes: - Non-Euclidean geometry and kinematics (SR and GR) - Fields rather than (in addition to?) particles - Fundamental probabilities in QM

 Physical descriptions still have to be mathematical, or 'transparent'.
 There can be no occult qualities, nothing fundamentally inscrutable.